iStellanova/Stellyrland/README.md

 Declarative Arch Linux system configuration for `stellanova@stellarhost`.

-Managed via [decman](https://github.com/kiviktnm/decman) — packages and dotfiles are defined in a single `source.py`, deployed with 'decman'.
+Managed via [decman](https://github.com/kiviktnm/decman) — packages and dotfiles are defined in a single `source.py`, deployed with `decman sync`.
+The desktop shell is [Quickshell](https://quickshell.outfoxxed.me/).

 ---